// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Trade-offs:

-Best for: users who want the tightest measured accuracy on the market and prefer photo logging.
+Best for: users who want the tightest measured accuracy on the market — whether they prefer photo logging, manual database search, or want both available in one app.

 #2 Cronometer — ±5.2% MAPE

-Cronometer is the precise search-and-log app of choice.
+Cronometer is the precise pick specifically for users who refuse AI features and want a pure manual search-and-log workflow with no photo path at all.
 Its main catalog cross-references USDA FoodData Central for whole foods and manufacturer feeds for packaged items, with documented source provenance per entry.
-Per-food variance is among the tightest in our 50-food audit (6% median across top results, 94% first-result accuracy).
+Per-food variance is among the tightest in our 50-food audit (6% median across top results, 94% first-result accuracy) — though PlateLens’s manual workflow now sits at comparable variance against the same USDA reference base.

 What you get: